 Here are some ways that TND is actually working in Massachusetts at very different scales and situations:

 Large scale / Urban - Urban areas are usually characterized by a high degree of existing build-out, which makes it difficult to assemble raw land on which to build a new full-scale traditional neighborhood.
-Urban areas that provide good opportunites for TND include:
+Urban areas that provide good opportunities for TND include:

 Within suburban areas, large-scale vacancies present great opportunities in which to introduce TND.
 These include closures of: